Guy-Shaw/errmark/README.md

 in a process, such as is done in stdio.
-Even in the case of a series of raw `write()` system calls, only the order of writes to the same device are guranteed to be visible in the order of the `write()` system calls; nothing is prmised about the order of data visible between writes to different devices.
+Even in the case of a series of raw `write()` system calls, only the order of writes to the same device are guaranteed to be visible in the order of the `write()` system calls; nothing is promised about the order of data visible between writes to different devices.

 The problem with the `LD_PRELOAD` method is that glibc can call `write()` as a result of lower-level stdio functions, and those do not get linked to a dynamically loaded/linked override `write()` function.
-Only explicit calls to i`write()` are overridden.
+Only explicit calls to `write()` are overridden.